platforma-open/vj-gene-usage/docs/description.md

-# Description
+# Overview

-This block calculates V and J gene usage for your immune repertoire data.
-It includes a downsampling feature to normalize your data before analysis.
-The block takes the output of any clonotyping block (e.g., MiXCR Clonotyping) as input.
+This block analyzes V and J gene usage within your immune repertoire data, a key method for characterizing B-cell receptor (BCR) and T-cell receptor (TCR) repertoires.
+It processes clonotype data from upstream tools (e.g., MiXCR Clonotyping) to calculate the frequency of V and J gene segment utilization.
+The analysis helps reveal biases in gene usage that can be associated with antigen exposure, vaccination, or disease states.
+The results are presented through interactive visualizations, including a heatmap for V-J gene combinations and bar plots for individual V and J gene frequencies.